Samsterr/sir-squirrel-assistant/README.md

 For Bug Reports please follow the following format
 * Squirrel Log Output
     * Sir Squirrel logs its actions into a file called Squirrel.log, please provide the output of the log when submitting your issue
+    * Sir Squirrel also takes a screenshot whenever it runs into an issue, this can be found in the folder Error followed by the timestamp
 * Be Descriptive about the issue
     * If you face an issue do let me know at which part did Sir Squirrel fail like which part did it fail at for example, in battle?, marketplace? , reststop?, during an event? and if so what event is it so i can look it up
     * Any accompanying screenshot of what it was stuck on would also be great